JAIIB IE and IFS Notes on Economic Planning in India and Free Quiz

 • Knowledge of planning helps understand priority sectors, development programs, and fund allocation.

-Key Concepts in Economic Planning in India for IE & IFS Paper
+What are the key concepts in Economic Planning in India for IE & IFS paper?

 ConceptExplanationExample